Edit your site's fonts, colors, and page layout.

 With site styles closed, you can make more fine-tuned changes by editing a specific section.
 To style a section, hover over the section, then click Edit Section, or the pencil icon.
 Section styles override site-wide styles.

-Here, you can also choose different layouts for collection and gallery sections.
+Here, you can also choose different layouts for auto-layout, collection, and gallery sections.
 If you make style changes to a collection section, it affects all layouts of that type.
 For example, if you have two blog sections that both use a masonry layout, any style changes you make to one section affect both sections.

 To open site styles: